ishaaq34/chipseq-tutorial-readthedocs/docs/index.md

 You're ready to begin.
 In the next chapter, we'll set up your computational environment by installing the required tools.

-> [!NOTE]
-> **Up Next:** Before diving into analysis, we'll set up your computational environment with the bioinformatics tools you'll need throughout this tutorial.

 ??? note "Up Next"
     Before diving into analysis, we'll set up your computational environment with the bioinformatics tools you'll need throughout this tutorial.